 Address: 203 Eagleview Road, Minto NSW 2566, Australia

-Timings: 10 am to 12 pm and 5pm to 7 pm(Monday to Friday)
+Timings: 10 am to 12 pm and 5 pm to 7 pm(Monday to Friday)

 10am to 7pm(Saturday and Sunday)

-With a picturesque backdrop, serene atmosphere where the sounds of chants fill the air, this is the perfect wedding destination to get married.
-The community hall adjoining the temple is equipped to host both Weddings and reception, with a capacity of 500 guests.
+With a picturesque backdrop and serene atmosphere where the sounds of chants fill the air, this is the perfect wedding destination to get married.
+The community hall adjoining the temple is equipped to host both Weddings and receptions, with a capacity of 500 guests.